AACP Committees

 lab

 AACP Committees are organized into the following categories.
-Participating on an AACP committee is an opportunity for members to share their expertise, connect with fellow members, and collaborate with colleagues on programs and initiatives aimed at advancing the mission and strategic priorities of the Association.
+Participating in an AACP committee is an opportunity for members to share their expertise, connect with fellow members, and collaborate with colleagues on programs and initiatives aimed at advancing the Association's mission and strategic priorities.

 Standing Committees